v0.17.61

 To send real-time data to clients, your GraphQL server needs to have an open connection with the client.
 This is done using WebSockets.

-If you are using an external router, remember to send ALL /query-requests to your handler!
-Not just POST requests!
+If you are using an external router, remember to send ALL requests go to your handler (at /query), not just POST requests!

 package main